llarse/RockPaperScissors_API/README.md

 # A Rock Paper Scissors AI RESTful API

-This project uses FAST api to build a rock paper scissors DQN agent inference server to predict the users next move.
+This project uses FAST api to build a rock paper scissors "light weight" DQN agent inference server to predict the users next move.

 Allows the user to login but credentials are never "saved" Instead, your JWT authentication is saved to load/save your A.I. checkpoint file.
 The A.I. utilized in this is a modified version of the RPS DQN agent found in my github